NotMinhDucGamingTV/Harumis-bot-public/Privacy-policy.md

 5. Your Rights

 You may have certain rights regarding your personal information, such as the right to access, correct, or delete your data.
-To exercise these rights, please contact us at [Your Contact Information].
+To exercise these rights, please contact us at discord "harumiiii._.".

  6. Changes to This Privacy Policy